-Waist training is the process of reducing your natural waist size and accentuating curves with the aid of a waist trainer or a tight-laced corset.
-These garments are responsible for giving a woman an exaggerated hourglass figure, which is a tiny waist and curves over the hips.
+A waist trainer is responsible for giving a woman an exaggerated hourglass figure, which is a tiny waist and curves over the hips.

-While there is no evidence to support the idea that your body can be molded into a specific shape using spot reduction, there is proof it can lead to some nasty side effects.
+While there is no evidence to support the idea that your body can be molded into a specific shape using spot reduction, there is proof that it can lead to some significant side effects.

 Side effects of using a Waist Trainer